axelKeizoStahl/Axel-Blog/content/posts/welcome.md

 ## Reasons Behind My Blog

-There are a many reasons to have a blog--here are the few reasons I created a blog:
+There are a many reasons to have a blog -- here are the few reasons I created a blog:

 ### 1. An Album of My Youth